absolutelightning/treds/README.md

 * Unlike [Redis ZRANGEBYLEX](https://redis.io/docs/latest/commands/zrangebylex/), Treds `ZRANGELEX` **always** returns data irrespective of score, basically data across different scores are returned
 * It has Sorted Maps instead of Sorted Sets.
 So we can create a Sorted Key/Value pair with associated with a score
 * New command - `DELPREFIX` - Deletes all keys having a common prefix and returns number of keys deleted
+* New command - `LNGPREFIX string` - Returns the key value pair in which key is the longest prefix of given string
 * Currently, it only has Key/Value store, Sorted Maps store, List store, Set store and Hash store and only supports strings/number as values

 ## Internals